 Computer studies is a very broad field, so there are many training options available in both a traditional college setting and in an online learning environment.
 Some courses use a combination of online learning and classroom work.
 Others require the student to complete a certain amount of work-study time in the computer field before graduating.
-Students should be sure to carefully research the programs they are interested in before applying in order to make sure that the degree program will meet the needs and fit the learning style of the student.
+Students should be sure to carefully research the programs they are interested in before applying in order to make sure that the degree program suits the needs and the learning style of the student.

 Certificates in Computer Studies

 Most certificate programs in computer studies are intended for students who already have some computer training but wish to specialize within their field in order to enhance their careers.
 These computer studies certificate programs each have a different emphasis.
 Many programs are available online or through flexible distance learning programs.
 Credits earned from certificate programs can often be applied to earning a Bachelor degree should the student decide to enroll in an undergraduate degree program in computer studies.

 Some examples of certificates that can be earned in the field of computer studies include:

 - Computer information systems

 If you use computers at your work and are interested in learning more about them, there is a good chance that your employer would be willing to pay for your education in earning a computer studies certificate.
 Employers are always eager for those already working for them to become more proficient in computers.
 For them, it means that they won't have to hire more workers with computer specialization.
 For you, it could mean upward mobility in your company.

 Most students who enroll in an associate degree program for computer studies find themselves exposed to the basics of computer programming, networking, Internet operations, web design, how to use most common applications, and more.
 Some students may pick up an emphasis or concentration in order to customize what aspects of computers they focus on in their program.